 The course is aimed at professionals in the field and runs across two semesters.
 Based at Paris Lodron University, it includes modules abroad held at the Institute of Theatre Studies, LMU Munich.
 Leading representatives in event organizing communicate contemporary methods and competencies for the programming of festivals and as part of event and theatre institutions.
 Furthermore, they prepare the participants – as future festival makers, curators or event managers – for the complex conditions of an increasingly linked and globalized employment market.

-The next training course for professionals is conducted between autumn 2019 and summer 2020, spanning eight weekends (Saturday and Sunday) in Salzburg and Munich.
+The next training course for professionals is conducted between autumn 2019 and summer 2020, spanning nine weekends (Saturday and Sunday) in Salzburg and Munich.
 Across six modules (including practical curatorial group work), it communicates and deepens knowledge of the curatorial fundamentals of programme design and event organisation in the performing arts.
-The exact dates will be published soon.